Court sentences journalists over Özgür Gündem campaign

 Journalist says he fears being deported

-Swiss authorities rejected an asylum claim from Ahmet Mamay, a journalist who has worked with various pro-Kurdish outlets and who fled Turkey for Syria about three years ago after being prosecuted for his journalism, the news website Bianet reported on October 18.
+Swiss authorities rejected an asylum claim from Mustafa Mamay, a journalist who has worked with various pro-Kurdish outlets and who fled Turkey for Syria about three years ago after being prosecuted for his journalism, the news website Bianet reported on October 18.

 Mamay says officials rejected his asylum claim because he arrived in Switzerland via South Africa, which the officials said they considered a safe country, according to the report.
 The journalist told the news website he has been at the airport since October 18, and that he fears he will be deported to Turkey if he is forced to return to South Africa.